 2. Climbing Kilimanjaro In February

-If you want to avoid crowds on popular Kilimanjaro routes, February is one of the best months to hike Mount Kilimanjaro.
+February is one of the best months to hike Mount Kilimanjaro, If you’d like to avoid crowds on popular hiking trails.
 Though temperatures can drop to dangerously low levels at higher elevations, expect desirable temperatures and less clouds throughout the month.
-This will undoubtedly result in dry campsites, which may fill your lungs with dust if you don’t wear a buff.
+This will undoubtedly result in dry camping sites, which may fill your lungs with dust if you don’t wear a buff.
+(5)

 3. Climbing Kilimanjaro In March

-The long rainy season begins at the end of March, when temperatures plunge below freezing at higher elevations.
+The beginning of March is still a good time to climb Kilimanjaro, eventhough the long rainy season begins at the end of the month.
+Since March starts off the long rainy season of the year, expect temperatures to plunge below freezing at higher elevations.
 The trails on Kilimanjaro are frequently wet, muddy, and snowy throughout the expedition, making for a less pleasurable hiking experience.
 Furthermore, you will likely lose out on wonderful photographic opportunities, but if you choose to hike during this time of year, you will undoubtedly enjoy quiet and tranquility because there aren’t many hikers booking their trips during this time.

 4. Climbing Kilimanjaro In April

 April is the worst month for a Kilimanjaro climb because of the likelihood of rain, thunder, and lightning, as well as harsh temperatures and winds at higher altitudes.
-This month should be avoided at all costs; however, if time is of the essence, hike along the Rongai route.
-The trail is located on the northern slopes of Kilimanjaro and is drier than other routes on the mountain.
+(6) This month should be avoided at all costs; however, if time is of the essence, hike along the Rongai route.
+The hiking trail is located on the northern slopes of Kilimanjaro, near the Kenyan border, and is drier than other routes on the mountain.
 This is because the northern slopes of Kilimanjaro draws less precipitation during rainy seasons and reduces your chances of getting wet.
-Otherwise, you risk contracting pneumonia or other dangerous infections when opting for alternatives routes.
+Otherwise, you risk contracting pneumonia, flu or other dangerous infections when opting for alternatives routes.
+A great advantage of hiking the Rongai route is the likelihood of spotting large mammals such as antelopes, buffaloes and elephants.
+It’s also a great trail to trek in total solitude.

 5. Climbing Kilimanjaro In May

+May is not a good time to schedule a Kilimanjaro hike.
 Although May has less rainfall than April, the month should be avoided since the ground may be waterlogged and forest trails may still be dangerous.
-If you’re on a tight schedule, choose the Rongai route for a better and safer hiking experience.
+If you’re on a tight schedule, choose the Rongai route for a better and safer trekking experience.
 The route follows the northern slopes of Kilimanjaro, which receives less rain during the wet season.
+Aside from the elephants, antelopes and buffaloes you’re likely to encounter on the trail, Rongai also offers solitude, tropical rainforests and a jungle on the lower climate zones (cultivation, tropical rainforest, heath and moorland) of Kilimanjaro.

 6. Climbing Kilimanjaro In June